funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 ::::

-## KYC - feature request only!
+## KYC - Feature Request Only!

-KYC is a billable feature due to costs we have to pay the third party KYC provider.
-You will have to get in contact with funfair if you want this feature turned on.
-To get in contact with us please join our discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).
+KYC is a billable feature due to costs we have to pay third party KYC providers.
+You will have to get in contact with FunFair if you want this feature turned on.
+To get in contact with us please join our Discord by clicking [here](https://discord.com/invite/YEUQVvQrzy).

 If you do not want to have KYC as a feature on your dApp please ignore this section completely.